Q: What is the Hanford Hub?

 Q: When is the financial aid application deadline?

-A: There is no actual deadline for financial aid, however, it is best to apply as soon as your taxes are filed.
+A: The deadline is the end of June of every year, however, it is best to apply as soon as the application opens up or when your taxes are filed.

 Q: What is the Federal School Code for COS?